sbarex/SourceCodeSyntaxHighlight/README.md

 - colorize.log: log of the colorize operations
 - colorize.[html|rtf] output of the syntax highlight

-The settings are stored in `~/Library/Preferences/org.sbarex.SourceCodeSyntaxHightlight.plist`.
+The settings are stored in `~/Library/Preferences/org.sbarex.SourceCodeSyntaxHighlight.plist`.
-Customized themes and styles are saved in `~/Library/Application Support/Syntax Highlight`.
+Custom themes and styles are saved in `~/Library/Application Support/Syntax Highlight`.

 ## Theme editor